-If the estate is large enough and is not left to a spouse/civil partner, inheritance tax (IHT) can be payable on all assets above the nil rate band (£325,000 is the standard amount in 2025/26, and frozen at this level until 2030), meaning that the government can become one of the largest beneficiaries of your estate.
+If the estate is large enough and is not left to a spouse/civil partner, inheritance tax (IHT) can be payable on all assets above the nil rate band (£325,000 is the standard amount in 2025/26, and frozen at this level until 2030), meaning that the government can become one of the largest beneficiaries of the estate.

 Currently most businesses are usually exempt from IHT due to business relief which gives 100% IHT exemption after at least two years of ownership.
+However this is changing from April 2026 (see below, Future changes to business relief).